botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Poison ambiguous request

 >Adding a second **Host** header with an exploit server, this identify a ambiguous cache vulnerability and routing your request.
-Notice thast the exploit server in second **Host** header is reflected in an absolute URL used to import a script from ```/resources/js/tracking.js```.
+Notice that the exploit server in second **Host** header is reflected in an absolute URL used to import a script from ```/resources/js/tracking.js```.

 ```html
 GET / HTTP/1.1